 Harmful Algal Bloom and Cyanotoxin Evaluations in Utah Lake and Great Salt Lake.
 USEPA/Region 8.
 2/16 to 12/19.
-Led the development of recommendations for microcystin levels, chlorophyll a concentration, and cyanobacterial thresholds for protecting aquatic life and human health in Utah Lake, UT.
+Led the development of recommendations for microcystin levels, Expression of Interest to Provide Professional Engineering Services for Total Maximum Daily Loads in Selected Elk River Watershed and Eastern Panhandle Area Streams chlorophyll a concentration, and cyanobacterial thresholds for protecting aquatic life and human health in Utah Lake, UT.
 Conducted literature reviews and statistical analysis of existing data to support the development of protective thresholds for these indicators associated with harmful algal blooms.
 In addition, conducted an expert peer review of a white paper criticizing the presumed eutrophic condition of Utah Lake.
 This consisted of in-depth review of technical reports and studies along with additional analysis as well as development of a detailed technical rebuttal of the major points of the white paper, including identification of several inaccuracies and illogical statements.
 The review led to support for listing of the lake as nutrient impaired.
 In Great Salt Lake, supporting an assessment of recreational use attainment in Farmington Bay associated with harmful algal blooms including Nodularia and the toxin nodularin.
 Conducting technical reviews of recreational use, existing literature, reanalysis of existing data, and comparison of toxin data to existing health advisories for comparable toxins.
 Will then draft an assessment to support Region 8 attainment decisions.